CMPSC-304-Robotic-Agents-Spring-2024/project4/writing/report.md

 TODO: Provide 3-5 sentence overview of key takeaways from this section.

+TODO: Experiment with the `turtlebot4_node` package, running at least 3 commands.
+For example, can you get the battery status of the robot?
+Include screenshots demonstrating your experimentation.

 ## Step 2: `teleop`

 TODO: Describe the steps you took to turn on and get your robot set up, and the steps you took to successfully use `teleop` on the robot.

+TODO: Publish to `/cmd_vel` and include a screenshot of the terminal with the output.

 ## Step 3: Creating a Node in Turtlebot 4